 1986 (6th of Sivan, 5746): First Day of Shavuot

-1986 (6th of Sivan, 5746): Musical great Benny Goodman passed away.
+1986 (6th of Sivan, 5746): Seventy-seven year old musical great Benny Goodman passed away.
 The clarinet was his instrument of choice.
 In the Big Band Era, he was known as "The King of Swing."
 He gave jazz, or at least his style of it, a certain touch of panache when he played Carnegie Hall, which in those days was the High Temple of High Culture.

 1986: “The Manhattan Project” a film directed by Marshall Brickman who also co-produced and co-wrote the script was released today in the United States.